lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 ### Dynamic queries using dimension wildcards

-> Only available in Grafana v6.5+.
+> Only available in ThingSPIN v6.5+.

-In Grafana 6.5 or higher, you’re able to monitor a dynamic list of metrics by using the asterisk (\*) wildcard for one or more dimension values.
+In ThingSPIN 6.5 or higher, you’re able to monitor a dynamic list of metrics by using the asterisk (\*) wildcard for one or more dimension values.

 {{< docs-imagebox img="/img/docs/v65/cloudwatch-dimension-wildcard.png" max-width="800px" class="docs-image--right" caption="CloudWatch dimension wildcard" >}}